upb-lea/openmodelica-microgrid-gym/docs/index.rst

 The documentation of the base classes is important for the development of own modules like further reward functions or reference generators.
 In this part, the basic interfaces of each module are specified.
-For the creation of additional grid contellations, Openmodelica (nightly build recommended) can be used.
+For the creation of additional grid constellations, Openmodelica (nightly build recommended) can be used.

 .. toctree::